cynraw/MERN/React/README.md

 ### Sharing data between components
 - To make both MyButton components display the same count and update together, you need to move the state from the individual buttons “upwards” to the closest component containing all of them.

+## Vite
+- Vite is a modern frontend build tool and development server that is widely used for building React projects.